 Keywords with a higher search volume or more lucrative traffic generally result in higher competition for visibility.
 For example, terms with a purchasing intent naturally attract people wanting to buy, so more sites gravitate to these keywords to maximize their sales.

-That’s why we’ve found the best way to determine how many backlinks you need is to look at what’s already working for other people and analyze backward.
-You can do this by following these steps:
+We’ve found the best way to determine how many backlinks is good is to look at what’s already working for other people and analyze backward.

 - Perform a Google Search: You might want to use a third-party SERPs checker for this, as Google likes to personalize search to the user, affecting the results you see.
 Search using specific keywords to gain intel on individual pages or use the primary term of your site’s keyword theme to gauge what you need to increase overall domain authority.